Title: Discrimination, Discriminatory Harassment, and Retaliation Policy

 Any member of the campus community who violates this policy is subject to discipline, up to and including termination of employment or permanent dismissal.
 Disciplinary action against an employee or student will be taken in accordance with the applicable state or university procedure and policy:

-- For students, the Student Sexual Harassment and Misconduct Grievance/Complaint Procedure and the Student Handbook.
+- For students, the Student Discrimination, Harassment, Retaliation and Sexual Misconduct Grievance Procedure.

-- For faculty and staff, the Employee Discrimination Grievance/Complaint Procedure.
+- For faculty and staff, the Employee Discrimination, Harassment, Retaliation Complaint Procedure.

 For third parties, the response will depend on the nature of the individual’s relationship to the university and the nature of the conduct.
-The Employee Discrimination Grievance/Complaint Procedure may be used.
+The Employee Grievance Procedure may be used.

 This policy was amended by the President effective May 1, 2016, to (1) clarify the scope of the policy, (2) clarify the relationship of the policy to speech, particularly provisions relating to harassing conduct that has not risen to the level of a policy violation, (3) update office names, and (4) update appendices and cross-references including to reflect amendments to other policies, and (5) add the Faculty Assembly approval right.